 Radiation oncologist.
 A doctor trained in treating cancer with radiation.

-- Oncology nurses.
-Nurses with special skills who pass a certifying test
+- Oncology nurses who have special skills and pass a certifying test

-- Radiation technologist.
-A professional who helps place you in the correct treatment position and delivers the proper radiation dose to the proper site
+- Radiation technologist who helps place you in the correct treatment position and delivers the proper radiation dose to the proper site

-- Radiation physicist.
-A professional who helps plan the radiation dosage and treatment field to make it as safe as possible
+- Radiation physicist who helps plan the radiation dosage and treatment field to make it as safe as possible

 Your primary care doctor can refer you to a specialist to treat your breast cancer.
 You can also get the names of specialists from a medical society, your local hospitals, and medical schools.

 The American Board of Medical Specialties publishes The Official ABMS Directory of Board Certified Medical Specialists.
 This lists a specialist's name, education, and specialty field.
 You can buy the directory, but it's also available at no charge through www.abms.org and at most public libraries.